 Myth: You Need 8 Glasses a Day

 We don’t all need eight glasses of water a day, the one-size-fits-all health mantra that just won't die.
 If you tend to leak, this could be why.
 Fluid needs differ, depending on your size and activity.
 You may not need eight glasses of water a day.
 The best advice for healthy people is to drink when you're thirsty and stay hydrated.
 This keeps urine from becoming too concentrated and lowers the risk of getting kidney stones.

 Fact: Anyone Can Have Bladder Trouble

 Bladder problems impact men and women at many different stages of life.
 Though they might be more common in certain groups -- including women who've had children, older adults, men with a history of prostate trouble, and people with spinal cord injuries -- nobody should suffer silently.
 People with problems should seek advice from a doctor.

 Myth: Drinking Less Is Best

 Waving off the waiter when he tries to refill your glass may help a little.
 But doctors say a healthy bladder should be able to handle a normal amount of fluid.
 You might want to think more about what you drink.
 Caffeine is a bladder stimulant.
 Consider downsizing that morning cup of coffee or skipping the cola.

 Fact: It's Not Always a Prostate Problem

 Fact: Kegels Are for Men, Too

 You may have heard of women doing these bladder-control moves after childbirth.
 Doctors recommend them for men, too.
-While urinating, try stopping the flow midstream.
-Then, start again.
-The muscles that stop your flow are what you want to work on strengthening.
-Next, on an empty bladder, try contracting these muscles for 3-5 seconds and then release, and keep the stomach, buttocks, and legs relaxed.
+These are the muscles that control stopping and starting your stream when you are urinating.
+On an empty bladder, try contracting these muscles for 3-5 seconds and then release, and keep the stomach, buttocks, and legs relaxed.
 Work up to three sets of 10 repetitions each day.
 You can do Kegels anywhere, anytime, without anyone noticing.
 Practice when standing and sitting, getting ready to cough or sneeze, or swinging a golf club as this is when many people leak.

 Fact: A System and Schedule May Help